Piyu-shh/pushup-counter-reactjs/README.md

-# Spent
+# spent.

-Welcome to **Spent**, a comprehensive web application designed to help you track and improve your workouts.
+Welcome to **spent.**, a comprehensive web application designed to help you track and improve your workouts.
 Currently, the application supports push-up tracking with real-time feedback, and more workouts will be added in the future.

 ## Features

 - **Real-time Push-up Tracking**: Get immediate feedback on your form and count your repetitions accurately.
 - **Form Correction**: Identify and correct common mistakes in your push-up form, such as arm positioning and back alignment.
 - **User Authentication**: Secure login and profile management using Firebase authentication.
-- **Future Workouts**: Stay tuned for additional workout tracking features that will be integrated into Spent.
+- **Future Workouts**: Stay tuned for additional workout tracking features that will be integrated into spent.

 ## Technologies Used